 Seung Bang, Laboratory Assistant

-Mr. Bang performs a variety of important lab related activities in our National Laboratory in Saskatoon, SK
+Mr. Bang performs a variety of lab related activities in our National Laboratory in Saskatoon, SK.

 Free Radiation Safety Inquiry Service answering questions about radiation.

 Radiation Safety Officer (RSO-1) and Radiation Safety Officer Refresher (RSO-2) courses at the Canadian Light Source.read more